Cyber Threat Intelligence Model: An Evaluation of Taxonomies, Sharing Standards, and Ontologies within Cyber Threat Intelligence: Discussion

 \section{Discussion}

-Intelligence-driven defense augments organizations' detecting and responding capabilities and introduces a more informed preventive approach to the overall cybersecurity operations.
-The maturity, the analytical skills, and the available information sources of a security team determine their capability to produce accurate and actionable threat intelligence \cite{rid2015attributing}\cite{johnson2016guide}.
+Intelligence-driven defense augments organizations' preventive, detecting, and responding capabilities by introducing a threat-informed approach to cyber security operations.
+The maturity of a threat intelligence program, including the analytical skills and the availability of information, determines a security team's capability to produce accurate and actionable threat intelligence \cite{rid2015attributing}\cite{johnson2016guide}.

-To leverage the benefits of ontologies and description logics in cyber threat intelligence, we need unambiguous representations with sufficient expressivity and robust explicable bindings between concepts.
-A reference architecture like the one provided by our Cyber Threat Intelligence model can be used as an engineering blueprint that can support the fundamental development of concepts through modular domain ontologies that can be the basis for establishing a bigger and more comprehensive ontology that is extensible and adaptive.
-The analysis of the existing ontological efforts confirmed that there is still a small focus and much work to be done to establish a comprehensive and unambiguous cyber threat intelligence ontology.
+We need unambiguous representations with sufficient expressivity and explainable relationships across concepts to leverage the benefits of ontologies and description logics in cyber threat intelligence.
+The analysis of the existing works confirmed that there is still a tiny focus and much work to be done to establish a comprehensive and unambiguous cyber threat intelligence ontology.
+A reference architecture like the one provided by our cyber threat intelligence model can be used as a conceptual blueprint to support the development of a comprehensive cyber threat intelligence ontology that is modular, extensible, and adaptive.

-Ontologies are modular and extensible, allowing replacing or integrating with other domain-focused ontologies to build a more holistic one that can benefit from an augmented representation regarding a domain of interest.
-In the ontologies evaluated, we identified that the lack of OWL expressions is a common phenomenon.
-Expressions make ontologies powerful by encoding domain expertise for reasoning.
+Ontologies should be modular and extensible, allowing replacing or integrating with other domain-focused ontologies to build more holistic ones (per the organizations' use cases) for an augmented representation regarding a domain of interest.
+In the ontologies evaluated, we identified that the lack of OWL expressions is common.
+Expressions make ontologies powerful by encoding domain expertise and making implicit knowledge explicit through reasoning.
 Using the encoded knowledge, a reasoner can infer new information from the existing asserted information at machine speed, introducing a form of automation.

-Furthermore, we cannot ignore mentioning the limited taxonomy encodings and integrations we observed and the missing interconnections between those taxonomies and existing ontologies for establishing more standardized (interoperability) and expressive representations that resolve ambiguity, like taxonomies that standardize threat actor motivations, goals, and types.
-The importance of standardizing and utilizing taxonomies is apparent in cases where higher querability levels are desired.
+Furthermore, we cannot ignore mentioning the limited taxonomy encodings and integrations and the missing interconnections between those taxonomies and existing ontologies for establishing more standardized (interoperable) and expressive unambiguous representations.
+Examples include taxonomies for threat actor motivations, goals, and types.
+Standardizing and utilizing taxonomies is essential when rich and seamless querability is desired.